-- You install the Analytics database on a dedicated database server for performance reasons. - All Sitecore CMS instances share the same Analytics database.
+- You install the Analytics database on a dedicated database server for performance reasons. - If you use separate databases for collecting and reporting DMS statistics, you should install these on dedicated servers. - All Sitecore CMS instances share the same Analytics database.